 #1 Tip for Helping Your Students Time Block Their Homework

 We hope you are enjoying our theme of the month - Executive Functioning!
 This week we want to turn our focus to time blocking.
-This is a concept that a lot of us are already familiar with (you have your literacy block, math, lunch, etc.) but did you know that you can change a child's educational outlook with time-blocking too?
+This is a concept that a lot of us educators are already familiar with (you have your literacy block, math, lunch, etc.) but did you know that you can change a child's educational outlook with time-blocking too?

 One of the most common things we hear when families are looking for Learning Evaluations for their children is that "homework takes forever."
 This is a tell-tale sign that the child might be struggling somewhere academically.
 This could be attention, dyslexia, or a number of other learning disabilities.
 While it probably doesn't actually take "forever" to complete the assignment, there is a point where your child may be spending too much time on homework.